Aguni, Okinawa

 Aguni (粟国村, Aguni-son) is a village located in Shimajiri District, Okinawa Prefecture, Japan.
 The village occupies the entirety of Aguni Island.
-As of 2022, the village had an estimated population of 672 and a population density of 87.8 persons per km².
+As of 2022, the village had an estimated population of 672 and a population density of 87.8 persons per km2.
 The total area is 7.65 km2.

 Geography

 Aguni is located in the East China Sea.
 The village sits 60 km northwest of Naha, Okinawa, the prefectural capital of Okinawa on Okinawa Island.
 Aguni Island spans 3 km from north to south and 4 km from east to west.
 Aguni is a low-lying island with its highest point only reaching 97.3 m.

 Aguni faces Tonaki and the Kerama Islands to the south and Kume Island to the southwest.
-The town consists of three districts: Hama, Higashi, and Nishi.